ejvanlanen/cv/README.md

 Researchers in Africa had a problem: communicating their science was difficult.
 Following extensive discussions with researchers and stakeholders on the continent—including in 🇬🇭 Ghana, 🇰🇪 Kenya, 🇷🇼 Rwanda, 🇸🇳 Senegal, and 🇪🇹 Ethiopia—I created _Scientific African_ in partnership with the [Next Einstein Forum](https://nef.org/).
 - Developed and published _Scientific African_, a critically valuable source of scientific information for, and by, researchers from Africa.
 - Developed and negotiated a partnership for _Scientific African_ with Kigali, Rwanda's Next Einstein Forum.
 - Launched _Scientific African_ with [Elsevier’s CEO](https://www.youtube.com/watch?v=ka__ldVfjOc) at the Next Einstein Forum Global Gathering in Kigali, Rwanda in March 2018.
-The launch was covered in [_CBC Radio_](https://www.cbc.ca/radio/asithappens/as-it-happens-tuesday-full-episode-1.4612977/often-sidelined-by-western-journals-african-scientists-get-their-own-peer-reviewed-publication-1.4612980), _Die Zeit_, _Frankfurter Allgemeine Zeitung_, _The Guardian_, _Le Monde_, and _Science_.
+Covered in [_CBC Radio_](https://www.cbc.ca/radio/asithappens/as-it-happens-tuesday-full-episode-1.4612977/often-sidelined-by-western-journals-african-scientists-get-their-own-peer-reviewed-publication-1.4612980), _Die Zeit_, _Frankfurter Allgemeine Zeitung_, _The Guardian_, _Le Monde_, and _Science_.
-- Managed a portfolio of Food Science and Oceanography journals, with total revenues of >$16,000,000 USD.
-- Negotiated editorial, title, and society contracts, with a total annual operating budget of >$1,000,000 USD.
+- Managed a portfolio of Food Science and Oceanography journals, with annual revenues of >$16,000,000 USD and an annual operating budget of >$1,000,000 USD.
 - Coordinated and managed conferences, including the [Food Structure & Functionality Forum Symposium](https://www.elsevier.com/events/conferences/all/food-structure-and-functionality-forum-symposium), [EFFoST](https://effostconference.com/), [EuroSense](https://eurosense.elsevier.com/), the [Food Chemistry Conference](https://www.elsevier.com/events/conferences/all/food-chemistry-conference), the [NIZO Dairy Conference](https://www.nizodairyconference.com/), and the [Pangborn Sensory Science Symposium](https://www.pangbornsymposium.com/).
 - Actively managed scores of Editors-in-Chief, helping them achieve growth and quality targets for their journals by providing technical, publishing, and strategic support.
 - Represented Elsevier at international scientific conferences, including the [Planet Earth Institute](https://planetearthinstitute.org.uk/'s) UnConference (2015, London, UK); the [UN Economic Commission for Africa](https://www.uneca.org/'s) Senior Experts Dialogue (2015, Nairobi, Kenya); and the Next Einstein Forum’s Global Gathering (2016, Dakar, Senegal).